Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Gr obner Bases for Moving between UECs

 In Section~\ref{sec:uncond-depend}, we introduced a family of undirected graphs, called UEC-representatives, as representations of unconditional equivalence classes (UECs) of DAGs and characterized exactly which undirected graphs are in this family.
 The resulting characterization (Theorem~\ref{thrm:alpha-equals-delta}) when combined with Theorem~\ref{thrm:alt-defs}~(2) implies that a UEC containing a DAG $\D$ has a maximum independent set consisting of the set of source nodes in $\D$ and maximal cliques given by the sets of descendants of these nodes in $\D$.
 This provides a natural sufficient statistic for a UEC-representative: namely a maximum independent set $I$ and the number of nodes in $I$ that are adjacent to each node $j\in V\setminus I$.

-In relation to the problem of model selection, i.e., the problem of learning the undirected dependence graph of a DAG model based on observed data, we would like a set of moves that allow us to traverse the space of all UEC-representatives and select the optimal one.
-This sufficient statistic provides a natural way to identify a family of moves to be used in this traversal via algebraic techniques.
-To do so, we will identify each UEC-representative with a monomial.
+In relation to the problem of learning the undirected dependence graph of a DAG model from data, we would like a set of moves that allow us to traverse the space of all UEC-representatives and select the optimal one.
+This sufficient statistic, through the use of algebraic techniques, leads to such a set of moves.
+First, we identify each UEC-representative with a monomial.
 We then identify a Gr\"obner basis for the toric ideal arising from a monomial map that maps such monomials to the corresponding sufficient statistic of the UEC-representative described above.
 The Fundamental Theorem of Markov Bases \citep{diaconis1998algebraic, petrovic2017survey} then implies that we can use this Gr\"obner basis to traverse the set of UEC-representatives with the same sufficient statistic.

-In Section~\ref{sec: traversing}, we will then prove that a specified set of combinatorial moves (which also admit a binomial interpretation) allow us to move between families of UEC-representatives with different sufficient statistics.
-In the end, we prove that the combinatorial moves along with the moves obtained from the Gr\"obner basis are enough to connect the entire space of UEC-representatives.
-These results will be applied in Section~\ref{sec:grues:-markov-chain} to provide a Markov Chain Monte Carlo (MCMC)-based search algorithm that not only allows us to identify the optimal UEC from a random sample but yields an estimate of the complete posterior distribution of all UECs for the given data.
+In Section~\ref{sec: traversing}, we prove that a specified set of combinatorial moves allow us to move between families of UEC-representatives with different sufficient statistics.
+We then prove that the combinatorial moves along with the moves obtained from the Gr\"obner basis are enough to connect the entire space of UEC-representatives.